8 Signs That Your Elderly Loved One Needs Memory Care

 Wandering refers to when a person, typically an older adult, becomes lost or confused about their location.
 It is often indicative of late-stage dementia or Alzheimer’s disease.
 According to the Alzheimer’s Association, six in 10 people living with dementia will wander at least once, but many do so repeatedly.
 Therefore, this behavior typically indicates a need for professional memory support.

-Is your older loved one ready for residential memory care replacement?
+Is your older loved one exhibiting signs of needing memory care support?
+You may need help at home caring for a loved one, or it may be time to consider a move to a community specifically designed to meet the unique needs of elders with memory loss.
 The Episcopal Church Home can provide your loved one the level of care and support they need to age positively and improve their quality of life.
 Contact us now for more information about our campus and to join our waitlist.

 New Call-to-action